se23m504/GetEndpoints/README.md

 # GetEndpoints

-This REST API and responsive web application manage WebRTC endpoint streams.
-It is designed for a Unity app running on the HoloLens, where typing and changing settings can be slow and frustrating.
-Instead of hardcoding endpoints and having to redeploy the app whenever changes are needed, this setup provides a single source of truth (SSOT).
-You can easily update the endpoints whenever you want, making it simple to manage without hassle.
+GetEndpoints is a REST API and responsive web application that makes managing WebRTC endpoint streams easier.
+It is designed for Unity applications running on the HoloLens, where typing long URLs (endpoints) and changing settings can be slow and frustrating.

+Instead of hardcoding endpoints and needing to redeploy the app every time you want to make a change, GetEndpoints acts as your single source of truth (SSOT).
+This allows you to update and manage your endpoints in real-time, keeping your application up to date.

 ## Prerequisites